natancabral/node-express-reload/README.md

 // ** Secure Change **
 // ** change name /ner to /any-another-word **
 app.use('/ner', require("node-express-reload")({
-  username: 'admin', // optional (if not defined your username is admin)
+  username: 'admin', // if not defined, your username will be admin
   password: '&HSN15KQi!Ç', // required
   application: app, // application express
   serverfile: __filename, // ./index.js or ./server.js. call on restart
   // pwcache: 7, // password cache in minutes
+  // watcher: []
 }));

 // app.use(express.static(path.join(__dirname, "public")));